bhargav-patel-97/forkify-js-project/README.md

 I would like to thank you Mr. Jonas Schmiddmann for providing such an amazing course.

 I have also decided to place this project in my git account for future purposes.

+So, here are the upcoming updates which we have planned for this project in the future.